BuddhiWathsala/operator-katakoda/katakoda/step4.md

 siddhi-stan-1                              1/1       Running   1          5m
 ```

 Send an event using an HTTP request.
 You can send multiple HTTP requests.
-The Siddhi app will print the log in every 30 seconds if the total power you send is greater than or equal to 10000W.
+The Siddhi app will print the log in every 30 seconds if the total power you send is greater than 10000W.

 ```
     curl -X POST \